4 GO enrichment analysis

 verbose = FALSE)

-4.5 GO analysis for non-model organisms
+4.6 GO analysis for non-model organisms

 Both the enrichGO() and gseGO() functions require an OrgDb object as the background annotation.
 For organisms that don’t have OrgDb provided by Bioconductor, users can query one (if available) online via AnnotationHub.
 If there is no OrgDb available, users can obtain GO annotation from other sources, e.g. from biomaRt, or annotate the genes using Blast2GO or the Trinotate pipeline.
-Then the enricher() or GSEA() functions can be used to perform GO analysis for these organisms, similar to the examples using wikiPathways and MSigDB.
-Another solution is to create an OrgDb on your own using AnnotationForge package.
+Then the enricher() or GSEA() functions can be used to perform GO analysis for these organisms, similar to the examples using WikiPathways and MSigDB.
+Another solution is to create an OrgDb on your own using the AnnotationForge package.

 Here is an example of querying GO annotation from Ensembl using biomaRt.